 When being listed for a liver transplant, candidates receive a calculated MELD or PELD score, which is based on a combination of the candidate's clinical lab values.
-These scores are designed to reflect the probability of death on the waitlist within a 3-month period, with higher scores indicating a higher probability of mortality and increased urgency for transplant.
+These scores are designed to reflect the probability of death on the waitlist within a three-month period, with higher scores indicating a higher probability of mortality and increased urgency for transplant.
 Candidates who are less than 12 years old receive a PELD score, while candidates who are at least 12 years old receive a MELD score.
 Candidates that are particularly urgent are assigned a priority 1A or 1B status.

 When a transplant program believes that a candidate's calculated MELD or PELD score does not accurately reflect a candidate's medical urgency, they may request a score exception.
-The NLRB is responsible for reviewing exception requests and either approving or denying the requested score.
+The NLRB is responsible for reviewing exception requests that do not meet standardized criteria and either approving or denying the requested score.

-The NLRB was approved by the OPTN Board of Directors (the Board) at their June 2017 meeting and was implemented on May 14, 2019.
+The NLRB was approved by the Board at their June 2017 meeting and was implemented on May 14, 2019.
 The NLRB was designed to create an efficient and equitable system for reviewing exception requests for candidates across the country.

-Since it was implemented, the Committee has regularly evaluated the NLRB to identify opportunities for improvement.
+The Committee has regularly evaluated the NLRB to identify opportunities for improvement.
 In fact, the improvements included in this proposal represent the second round of changes to the NLRB.
 Prior changes were included in the Enhancements to the NLRB proposal that was approved by the Board in June 2020.